tb38r/tb38r/README.md

 - 👋 Hi, I’m Tolu, software engineeer in training
-- 🌱 I’m currently learning Go(lang), Javascript & Rust
+- 🌱 I currently work with Go & Javascript
-- 💞️ You can find all my personal projects here, as well as some collaborations
+-  You can find all my personal projects here, as well as some collaborations
 - 📫 Reach me at tlawal86@hotmail.co.uk
+- :computer: Find out more at tolulawal.com

 <!---
 tb38r/tb38r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.